juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![xos](/session-reports/assets/images/handouts/xos-true-form.png)

-> *"In the realm of dreams, we encountered Xos, the Lord of Nightmares.
-Its projections into our minds were the stuff of terrors, shaping the very fabric of our nightmares."*
+> *In the realm of dreams, we encountered Xos, the Lord of Nightmares.
+Its projections into our minds were the stuff of terrors, shaping the very fabric of our nightmares.*

 Quote from the Dream Journals of Magus Thalorin